An Introduction to the National Association of Jewelry Appraisers, with Gail Brett Levine, President of the National Association of Jewelry Appraisers

 What you’ll learn in this episode:

-- How NAJA, created in 1982, was founded with the sole purpose of focusing on jewelry appraisal, and who should consider becoming a member.
+- Why the National Association of Jewelry Appraisers (NAJA) was founded with the sole purpose of focusing on jewelry appraisal, and who should consider becoming a member.

 About National Association of Jewelry Appraisers

 About Gail Brett Levine